eviltrout/ember-cloaking/README.md

 `cloakView` is the name of the view to render in the collection. `post` would render `PostView`.

-`itemController` is the name of the controller for items in collection; if not set will be resolved using `cloakView` name
+`itemController` is the name of the controller for items in collection.
+If not set, no itemController will be used.

 `defaultHeight` is the height of the cloaked views by default.
 You should pick a value that is in the ballpark of your average view height.
 Note: Your views don't have to be the same height.